eBay/browser-telemetry/README.md

 ### Privacy Notice

 On running this module/Javascript file on browser, it collects page load metrics, console logs, error logs, unhandled exceptions etc and sends data to backend server for processing.

+### License

+Copyright 2018 eBay Inc.

+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT.